Ireland

 The Grand Masonic Orient of Ireland is about to be reorganised again.

-Ireland also has a “pioneer lodge” of Le Droit Humain named after the Irish woman that was initiated in the 18th century Elisabeth Saint Leger.
-I have not been able to find out where the lodge meets.
+also has a lodge named after the Irish woman that was initiated in the 18th century “Lodge Elizabeth Saint Leger”.
+The lodge meets in Dublin and uses “the Lauderdale ritual”.

 (LDH is member of Clipsas)